nielsbaloe/vertxui/README.md

 Suppose we had native asynchronous Java access at the browser, backed by a no-nonsense Java asynchronous server.
 Then both browser and server would be using the same Java strong-typed data models/entities/DTO's for ajax/websocket/sockjs traffic.

-For the view, we would not want to write HTML or a new Java-lookalike language, but write in a fluent descriptive notation with Java 8 lambda's for event handling.
+For the view, we would not want to write HTML or a new Java/C#-lookalike language, but write in a fluent descriptive notation with Java 8 lambda's for event handling.
 And a clean way to describe a view-on-a-model, similar to ReactJS but then nicely in Java with streams enums packages classes and other basic mature object oriented language features.

 Regarding tooling, we would want to use trusted Java tooling like jUnit and Mockito, and realtime debugging with automatic browser refreshing after a code change, all in a professional familiar grown-up IDE.
 We would want plain stacktraces when something goes wrong, so we can trace errors.
-Ideally without install any IDE-specific tooling.
+Ideally without having to install any IDE-specific tooling.

 Welcome to vertxui.
 This is how Java web programming should have looked like 15 years ago.